-With the use of cloud-based media skyrocketing, it was only a matter of time before Apple claimed its spot among the small but growing market of cloud services. iCloud is Apple's commendable attempt to unify its wildly popular product lines with a seamless, integrated cloud solution.
-The service nabs our Top Ten Reviews Gold Award for its intuitive ease of use, file support and syncing functionality, which wirelessly pushes your stored files to all of your devices automatically. iCloud may not make much sense to use if you aren't already on Apple's system, but for those who are, this cloud service is a winner.
+iCloud is Apple's commendable attempt to unify its wildly popular product lines with a seamless, integrated cloud solution.
+The service has an intuitive ease of use, supports a range of file types and offers its well-known syncing functionality, which wirelessly pushes your stored files to all of your devices automatically. iCloud may not make much sense to use if you aren't already on Apple's system, but for those who are, this cloud service is a winner.

-Similar to all the other cloud service providers we reviewed, iCloud functions as your personal hard drive in the cloud, storing your documents, music, photos and more.
+iCloud functions as your personal hard drive in the cloud, storing documents, music, photos and more.
 Any file you create, upload or change on one computer or device is automatically synced to the rest of your devices.
 This is in stark contrast to other cloud services that simply allow you to access your files through the cloud.
-With iCloud, you’ll be able to access any of your files whether you are connected to the internet or not.
+With iCloud, you're able to access your files whether you are connected to the internet or not.
 The service also provides an integrated email client, address book and calendar, which you can likewise keep synced across all your iCloud-compatible devices.

 Where iCloud excels is media.
-Apple has largely cornered the digital media market with iTunes, so it comes as no surprise that iCloud was designed to seamlessly integrate with the media player.
+Apple's iCloud was designed to seamlessly integrate with iTunes.
 With the cloud service, any new music, movies or TV shows you purchase through iTunes are automatically and wirelessly pushed to all your devices.
-This is especially notable because it eradicates Apple's cumbersome cord-reliant process of uploading media to each of your devices.
+This is especially notable because it eradicates Apple's cord-reliant process of uploading media to each of your devices.
 However, you'll still have to store the songs on your devices in order to play them.
-In fact, the majority of the files you store through iCloud are stored on your devices and simply transmitted through the cloud.
+In fact, most of the files you store through iCloud are stored on your devices and are simply transmitted through the cloud.

 While you can view, edit and stream files using iCloud, file sharing is a different story.
 The cloud service is tailored more for sharing with oneself rather than others.
 Subsequently, iCloud isn't a good option if collaboration or file sharing is a priority.